-a reduction in cover over any Council or public sector entity infrastructure to less than 600mm; an increase in finished surface grade over, or within 1.5m on each side of, the Council or public sector entity infrastructure above that which existed prior to the filling or excavation works being undertaken; prevent reasonable access to Council or public sector entity maintained infrastructure or any drainage feature on, or adjacent to the site for monitoring, maintenance or replacement purposes.
-Note - Public sector entity is defined in Schedule 2 of the Act.
+- a. a reduction in cover over any Council or public sector entity infrastructure to less than 600mm; - b. an increase in finished surface grade over, or within 1.5m on each side of, the Council or public sector entity infrastructure above that which existed prior to the filling or excavation works being undertaken; - c. prevent reasonable access to Council or public sector entity maintained infrastructure or any drainage feature on, or adjacent to the site for monitoring, maintenance or replacement purposes.

 Note - All building work covered by QDC MP1.4 is excluded from this provision.
-Fire service es estado est Note - The p rovisions under this heading only apply if: